ollej/GoldQuest/appengine-web/README.md

    * hurt - Integer, amount of hurt the hero inflicted on the monster.
    * strength - Integer, the strength of the monster.
    * health - Integer, the original health of the monster.
+   * boss - Boolean, true if this was a boss.
+   * count - Integer, number of monsters in this encounter.

 #### /api/loot ####
 The hero will try to loot killed monsters for loot.